-DO:
+DO

 - Communicate in an open and transparent manner - Only send communication via text, email or social media if it is necessary and relates to the activity the child or young person is involved in - Get signed consent from parents/carers before using any of these methods of communication with children or young people.
-Explain to the parents/carers the purpose for the communication and the method by which communication will be sent to the children and/or young people - Get signed consent from the young person, if they are aged 13 or over, about the agreed methods of communication, depending on the young person's maturity and ability to consent - Members of staff and/or volunteers should communicate information regarding programmes, events, training and matches through the agreed method of communication and: - copy in with another designated member of staff or volunteer to the communication - copy in the child and young person's parents/carer, if possible - only use group texts or emails, if possible
+Explain to the parents/carers the purpose for the communication and the method by which communication will be sent to the children and/or young people - Get signed consent from the young person, if they are aged 13 or over, about the agreed methods of communication, depending on the young person's maturity and ability to consent - Members of staff and/or volunteer should communicate information regarding programmes, events, training and matches through the agreed method of communication and: - copy in another designated member of staff or volunteer to the communication - copy in the child and young person's parents/carer, if possible

+- For 'private' group chats on social media,

+make sure that there is more than one

+member of staff and/or volunteer part of the

+group chat who are the chat administrators.

+Ensure that you verify all members of any

+group chats are the intended individuals

+and do not allow new members to join a

+group chat unless you have confirmation of

+who they are

-- For 'private' group chats on social media, make sure that there is more than one member of staff and/or volunteer part of the group chat - Remove and report any offensive comments or messages immediately to the Child Wellbeing and Protection Officer and to the social media site, if appropriate - Keep all phone numbers and/or email addresses of children and young people in a secure and confidential place - Keep access to personal mobile numbers and email addresses of the children and young people to a practical minimum with only relevant members of staff and/or volunteers having access to this information and only when necessary to enable them to fulfil their role - Report to the Child Wellbeing and Protection Officer any instances where you receive any inappropriate communications from a child and/ or a young person.
-Do not reply.
-The Child Wellbeing and Protection Officer will agree what action the club will take e.g. notifying parents and any other appropriate individuals or agencies
+- Any offensive comments or messages should be reported immediately to the Child Wellbeing and Protection Officer and to the social media site, if appropriate.
+The Child Wellbeing and Protection Officer will review if there is any indication of criminality, if so evidence must not be removed.
+If there is no indication of criminality these comments or messages should be removed immediately

+- Keep all phone numbers and/or email addresses of children and young people in a secure and confidential place

+- Keep access to personal mobile numbers and email addresses of the children and young people to a practical minimum with only relevant members of staff and/or volunteers having access to this information and only when necessary to enable them to